 Thai Yoga Massage is basically another name for Thai Massage.
-There are variations and adaptations and different styles of therapists, but we are talking about the same family of bodywork.
+There are variations and different styles of therapists, but we are talking about the same family of bodywork.

 The trend in the West is to add more elements from yoga to Thai Massage.
 This can be a good thing because it brings it back around to its original roots.

 Thai Yoga versus Indian Yoga

-The massage became very popular, but the yoga system never caught on much in Thailand and is only known by very few people.
+The Thai Massage became very popular, but the Thai yoga system never caught on much in Thailand and is only known by very few people.

 Ironically now the Indian yoga system is gradually becoming more popular in Thailand, whereas the Thai Yoga system continues to languish in oblivion.

 There are also highly skilled Thai Massage therapists who have a high degree of intuition and remarkable powers of healing.
 Such individuals, however, are rare in both categories.

 However, if it is done by an average therapist who just wants to earn a living, has no passion for it, and has no feeling for energy, there is little healing power in it.

 The same goes for yoga.
-Highly skilled yoga/yoga therapy practitioners who connect their practice with breath, consciousness and a sense of subtle energy can accomplish impressive healing results.
+Highly skilled yoga or yoga therapy practitioners who connect their practice with breath, consciousness, and a sense of subtle energy can accomplish impressive healing results.

 But if yoga is mainly used as an exercise program to lose weight or to keep your joints from rusting without any higher awareness, there won’t be much healing happening on a deeper level.